stutijha/ai-fake-news-detector-/README.md

-A machine learning model that classifies the entered news articles as **REAL** 🌷 or **FAKE** 🥀, using TF-IDF text vectorization and Logistic Regression — with a cute little confidence bar to show how sure it is.
+A machine learning model that classifies the entered news articles as **REAL** 🌷 or **FAKE** 🥀, using TF-IDF text vectorization and Logistic Regression — with a cute little confidence percentage bar to show how sure it is.

 <br>